ttoppanda/python-vue-market/README.md

     - **Advantages** : Less memory consumption since only 1 data structure is being used.
     - **Disadvantages** : Increase retrieval time, compared to above as first it matches the pattern with keys and then sorts the data.

-**_Because of low resource, and less amount of data to be stored, I went for the second approach as this sorting does not cost much overhead for less number of objects._**
+**_Because of low resource, and less amount of data to be stored, I went for the second approach as this sorting does not cost much overhead for less number of objects, but it could be easily done in other way too._**

 ## Frontend